Law enforcement in the United Kingdom: Police sex abuse allegations

+In 1988, 19 year old PC Eileen Waters alleged that another officer raped her in the police hostel section at her work, having only been in the force for around one year.
+She reported it the next day to colleagues.
+The Evening Standard reported that she was then targeted by a "horrific campaign of intimidation which led to a bloodstained truncheon being left in her locker."
+After 24 years of court cases, hearings and her case appearing before law lords in the House of Lords, in 2012 she was compensated by the Metropolitan Police, receiving £270,000.

 In 2016, allegations of serious sexual abuse were made against hundreds of police officers in England and Wales.
 Several forces in England and Wales received 436 allegations of abuse of power for sexual gain against 436 police officers, including 20 police community support officers and eight staff in the two years to March 2016.
 Mike Cunningham, inspector of constabulary and former chief constable of Staffordshire police said: "It's the most serious form of corruption.
 It is an exploitation of power where the guardian becomes an abuser.
 What can be worse than a guardian abusing the trust and confidence of an abused person?
 There can be no greater violation of public trust".

 Brexit

-If there is a no deal Brexit the UK may lose access to important cross border databases of criminals, which may make it harder for the police to keep the public safe.
-Police leaders warn of "a significant loss of operational capacity" if the UK leaves the EU without an agreement on policing.
-The Association of Police and Crime Commissioner sent a letter to Home Secretary, Sajid Javid stressing the need for co-operation with European policing and justice organisations after March 2019.
-The letter states 32 measures are currently used daily including the European Arrest Warrant, the Schengen Information System - a database giving alerts about individuals - and the European Criminal Records Information System.
-The letter stresses the importance and mutual benefit of continued cooperation between the UK and Europe to face mutual threats.
+Prior to Brexit there were concerns that the UK may lose access to important cross border databases of criminals, which would make it harder for the police to keep the public safe.
+Police leaders warned of "a significant loss of operational capacity" if the UK were to leave the EU without an agreement on policing.
+The Association of Police and Crime Commissioners sent a letter to Home Secretary Sajid Javid stressing the need for co-operation with European policing and justice organisations after March 2019.
+The letter stated that 32 measures were used daily including the European Arrest Warrant, the Schengen Information System (SIS) – a database giving alerts about individuals – and the European Criminal Records Information System.
+The letter stressed the importance and mutual benefit of continued cooperation between the UK and Europe to face mutual threats.

+The loss of access to SIS has led to police officers being unable to see alerts on criminals from EU countries, and vice versa.
+UK police agencies have replaced these with Interpol, but this comes with additional administrative overhead and reduced powers, and they are unable to know if they are missing any entries that are in SIS but not Interpol systems.
+The loss of access to European Investigation Orders has been especially damaging.
+However, the UK has retained access to DNA, fingerprint, vehicle and flight data.